ahfuzhang/deploy_VictoriaMetrics_cluster/terraform/README.md

 realtime-cluster.my-own-test.com 10.151.0.71
 ```

-Then add `Prometheus` data source by `realtime-cluster-vm-select-services` and `self-monitor-vm-select-services`:
+Then add `Prometheus` data source by `realtime-cluster-vm-select-service` and `self-monitor-vm-select-service`:
 ```
 # like this:
 http://10.43.130.240:8481/select/0/prometheus/